mosip/mosip-mock-services/mds-test-ui/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.1.

+Change url to point to spring boot server in environments/environment.ts file.
+Currently it is set to base_url: 'http://localhost:8080/'

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.